rOY369/Docs/work/IoT/sustainable_software_architecture.md

 - Document
 	- Will guide the architecture team during the next steps of structuring.
 - Continuous Improvement
+	- Consistently explore new designs and patterns
+	- Updating this document

 **Design Document 3 : Conceptual Architecture**